Klosmi/WP-dev/WPDevNotes.md

 ## The `<?php p>` tag

-`<?php ?>` : When PHP parses a file, it looks for opening and closing tags `<?php and ?>` which tell PHP to start and stop interpreting the code between them.
+`<?php ?>` : When PHP parses a file, it looks for opening and closing tags `<?php and ?>` which tell PHP to start and stop interpreting the code between.

 ```
 <?php ?>